Lapin0t/phd-manuscript/main/02_games.typ

 player game.
 The main task in this chapter is to properly define what is meant by a "game", "strategy", "transition system", and to provide basic building blocks for manipulating them.
-This chapter thus takes a step back and temporarly puts on hold our concerns about programming language semantics, in order to introduce the tools required to concretely represent games and strategies in type theory.
-These tools are in part novel, but consist mostly of natural extensions of pre-existing devices.
+This chapter thus takes a step back and temporarily puts on hold our concerns about programming language semantics, in order to introduce the tools required to concretely represent games and strategies in type theory.
+These tools are in part novel, but consist mostly of natural extensions of preexisting devices.

 == A Matter of Computation